mahendra7/Automation_Framework_Webriver/README.md

 Automation Testing Framework built with Webdriver, Maven, Testng, Java.

 This project will create two users on the site http://hellosign.com and register the two users for a free individual plan.
-This automation script runs on Firefox.
+This automation script runs on Chrome.

 Prerequisites:
 1. Ensure JAVA_HOME environment variable is set and points to your JDK installation